FBI says it warned about prospect of violence ahead of riot

 In the immediate aftermath of the riot, some law enforcement officials, including the Capitol police chief, said they were unaware of serious concerns leading up to Jan.
 6 and had prepared only for a free-speech protest.

 But on Tuesday, The Washington Post reported on the existence of a Jan.
-5 report from the FBI’s field office in Norfolk, Virginia, that forecast, in detail, the chances that extremists could commit “war” in Washington the following day.
+5 report from the FBI’s field office in Norfolk, Virginia, that forecast, in detail, the chances for “war” in Washington the following day.
 Steven D’Antuono, the assistant director in charge of the FBI’s Washington field office, said that once he received the Jan.
-5 warning, the information was quickly shared with other law enforcement agencies through the joint terrorism task force.
+5 warning, it was shared with other law enforcement agencies within 40 minutes.

 A U.S. defense official familiar with the discussions said Tuesday that Army Secretary Ryan McCarthy was not notified about the FBI warning.